 I began by climbing to the summit of Mount Kilimanjaro,

 the highest point on the African continent.
-I continued with less extreme summits in Europe, and am proceeding with several states in New England and the Midwestern United States.
+I followed with an opposite extreme, "Benelux", the Low Countries of Europe, and am proceeding with several states in New England and the Midwestern United States.
 I will then work my way outward, both within the U.S. and internationally.
 I don’t have a predetermined number of peaks that will be involved.
 It will be a project that unfolds as it goes, likely encompassing several years, but with a significant number accomplished within the first year.

 I am commissioning a series of short solo compositions for the occasion.

-They will function as musical "postcards" sent from the top of each highpoint.
-Some works will be repeated on multiple peaks.
+They function as musical "postcards" sent from the top of each highpoint.
 These works will also be recorded in a studio, and will be performed both live and online in video format including images of the peaks.

 I am working with ceramic artist Lyn Harper,

 who has created a tangible expression of this inquiry, because "Life is a balance between hanging on and letting go." - Rumi